Decision hub

 Evening vs Overnight Desert Safari

-The AED 201 floor gap between the AED 149 standard evening and the AED 350 overnight tier buys the sukkat tent, the stargazing window, the sunrise camel walk, and a plated Bedouin breakfast on the dune.
+The price gap between the AED 149 standard evening and the overnight package buys the sukkat tent, the stargazing window, the sunrise camel walk, and a plated desert breakfast on the dune.

 Read the comparison